hpxmlwg/hpxml/guide/source/software_developer/structure.rst

 .. warning::

-   Please be careful with these.
+   Please contact BPI Working Group 5 (a.k.a. the HPXML working group) before implementing an extension.
+The working group would prefer to extend the standard for the benefit of everyone and avoid the use of extensions wherever possible.
 Often times you will not be the only one with the need for a particular element that was overlooked in the standard.
 By participating in the working group and lobbying for the elements you need you can enhance the value of HPXML for all parties.
 If everyone extends HPXML in non-standard ways, the value proposition of the standard is eroded.